 The Sequoia Math Department teaches a comprehensive series of courses aligned to state standards designed to increase students' understanding and competency in increasingly complex mathematics.
 Our goals are to improve the success rate of all of our students and support all students in completing a high level of mathematics.
 We encourage students to go beyond the minimum two year requirement and strive to get the majority of the students to complete required a-g courses.
-Our highest level of coursework include IB Standard Level and Higher Level mathematics with further courses in Multivariable Calculus, Differential Equations, and Linear Algebra.
-We also offer additional Support classes for students below grade level in grades 9 and 10 and have an Algebra Readiness course for those students far below grade level upon entering high school.
+Our Algebra, Geometry, and Algbebra II courses prepare students for the state CAASPP assessment as well as for taking higher level IB courses.

 The teachers in the Mathematics Department work collaboratively in curricular teams to provide consistency and support.
 All teams meet on a regular basis to discuss pacing, strategies, data, best practices and assessments.